vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 * **Preemptive break to relax and conserve energy**: See similar explanation for jogging.

+* **Hand injury**: If I have a cut on one of the hands, I want to skip the hand gripper exercises for that hand to avoid putting stress on the cut.

 * **Preemptive break to improve hand appearance**: If there are particular reasons I really care about having good hands, I might